ShenghaoWuFD/Predictive-Modeling-using-SPSS/README.md

 b- Choose two dependent variables that represent behavior that companies are important to the company including revenue or profit.

-c- For each dependent variable I choosed 5 variables that I believe may be used as predictors of these variables.

-a.
-Include a dummy-coded variable.
+c- For each dependent variable I choosed 5 variables that I believe may be used as predictors of these variables and included a dummy-coded variable.

 d- Develop a predictive model using regression analysis for each dependent variable.